- Homosexuality

 Gender-affirming care in Kentucky is restricted.

-SB 150 passed in 2023 bans minors under 18 from accessing gender-affirming care and targets doctors who attempt to provide GAC to minors under 18.
+SB 150 prohibits minors under 18 from receiving gender-affirming care and targets doctors who attempt to provide gender-affirming care to minors.

 Legal recognition of non-binary gender in Kentucky is not legally recognized.